Finble/santander-bikes2/README.md

 As a maintainer of the system,
 So that I can control the distribution of bikes,
-I'd like docking stations not to accept more bikes than their capacity.
+I want a docking station to have a default capacity of 20 bikes.